 Java is an object-oriented programming language and has a platform for virtual machines that you can use to create compiled programs that run on almost all platforms.
 Java promised: “Write once, execute everywhere.”

-Here are a few differences: between Java and Javascripts
+Here are a few differences: between Java and Javascript

 Conclusion

 Javascript and Java are very important as they top the chart of most used Programming and Scripting Languages.
-With the Introductions of Frameworks, these Languages are most used in applications.
+With the Introduction of Frameworks, these Languages are mostly used in applications.